 Aviation Safety Network website for information on aviation safety in Iraq.

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.

 If you're arrested or jailed, the Australian Government will do what it can to help you in line with our

 Consular Services Charter.
 Due to the challenging security environment, the ability of the Australian Government to provide consular services to Australians in Iraq is extremely limited.
 We can't get you out of trouble or out of jail.

-Penalties for drug offences are severe and include lengthy jail terms and the death penalty.
-More information: Drugs
+Penalties for drug offences are severe.
+They include lengthy jail terms and the death penalty.

-Seek professional advice if you might engage in activities that involved local legal matters, particularly with regard to family law (divorce, child custody and child support).
+Seek professional advice if you engage in activities that involve local legal matters, such as family law (divorce, child custody and child support).
 Be aware of your rights and responsibilities.